A Guide to Green Burial Services and Cemeteries in Texas

 Secondly, you need to consider some biodegradable burial receptacles.
 The basic options are a simple wood pine casket, wicker, willow, or bamboo casket, pressed cardboard, or a linen burial shroud.
 What you choose will determine your cost.
 You also need to check with your natural burial cemetery, as they may have a preference for what receptacles they accept.

-Of course, there is no legal requirement to employ a funeral director, and you can apply to the county for the death certificate and burial permit, conduct a home (DIY) funeral by keeping the deceased on dry ice (permitted for 24 hours), and arranging your own transportation of the body to the green burial site.
+Of course, there is no legal requirement to employ a funeral director.
+You can apply to the county for the death certificate and burial permit, conduct a home (DIY) funeral by keeping the deceased on dry ice (permitted for 24 hours), and arrange your own transportation to the green burial site.

 Death certificates cost $20.00, and burial permits are either at no cost or a small fee.

-Reviewing these aspects of green funeral costs – we can estimate that a simple, home, DIY green burial could be conducted for under $1,500.
+Reviewing these aspects of green funeral costs, we can estimate that a simple, home-made green burial could be conducted for under $1,500.

 However, if you elect to use the services of a funeral home, and depending on the cemetery and casket costs, a green funeral could cost between $2,500 and $3,500.